Countdown in Reading

 At lunch time it is a five minute walk to the shops and you might see some of the local red kites soaring in the sky on the way.
-Options including Waitrose, Lidl, a bakers (Greggs), Chinese/chip shop, Italian restaurant, pizza takeaway, coffee shops, the Bosco Lounge (lounge bar) and so on, and five to ten minutes to a pub or two, or a short drive to a better pub with attractive riverside location ("The George" at Loddon Bridge).
+Options including Waitrose, Lidl, a bakers (Greggs), Chinese/chip shop, Italian restaurant, pizza takeaway, coffee shops, the Bosco Lounge (lounge bar) and so on, and five to ten minutes to a pub or two.

 Note that alcohol and smoking are not allowed on the church premises.
 The only fuming allowed will be when you miss an easy nine.

-Spectators are most welcome to watch the final from 17:00, or to pop in for a chat at lunchtime, but as we are expecting quite a few players it may get a bit crowded in the playing hall at other times.
+Spectators are most welcome to watch the final from 17:00, or to pop in for a chat at lunchtime or to watch at other times.
 There are always the delights of Reading to visit in between: as well as the largest shopping centre in central Berkshire, there is Reading Museum full of Roman remains, biscuit tins and the Bayeux Tapestry (replica).
-If you are travelling in and out from Woodley more than once then an all day bus ticket is £4.30.
+If you are travelling in and out from Woodley then an all day bus ticket is £4.00.

 If you need help with accommodation, then get in contact, though the timings mean most can travel on the day.
 Last time some folk stayed at the Holiday Inn at Winnersh Triangle, but the Travelodge at Winnersh Triangle is cheaper; both are handy for those coming by train or motorway and walkable to the venue and pub (also a cinema).